lahonu/sfdc-photo-download/README.md

 ```

 ## Using the Application
 To start the application, navigate to the sfdc-photo-download-2.x and double-click the `start.bat` file.
+A command prompt will appear - look for `Running on http://127.0.0.1:5000/` at the bottom of the screen.
+This means it's now running!

-A command prompt will appear - once loaded open `http://localhost:5000` in your browser to use the app.
+Once loaded open `http://localhost:5000` in your browser to use the app.

 **On first run, the app may take up to a minute to load.**